airburst/goplow/README.md

-# Goplow �
+# Goplow ❄️

 A single-file Go executable that runs a web server for displaying analytics events in real-time.
-The application automatically opens your default browser on startup and serves a beautiful, responsive web interface.
+The application automatically opens your default browser on startup and serves a responsive web interface.

-## Features

-- ✅ **Single-file executable** - Just one binary to run
-- ✅ **Auto-opens browser** - Launches your default browser automatically
-- ✅ **Web-based UI** - Beautiful, responsive interface
-- ✅ **Real-time events** - Analytics events stream in real-time via SSE
-- ✅ **Snowplow-compatible** - Supports Snowplow analytics event format
-- ✅ **Configurable endpoints** - Customize the analytics event endpoint
-- ✅ **Configurable** - Use `config.toml` to customize settings
-- ✅ **Cross-platform** - Works on macOS, Linux, and Windows
-- ✅ **Event storage** - Keeps events in memory with configurable limit

 ## Quick Start